 |Enforcement Directorate (ED) and its Major Functions (jagranjosh.com)|

-Last month, Indian financial regulators, in the form of the 'Enforcement Directorate (ED),' annonced that they had seized assets totalling around $190 millions from 'Amway India Ltd.' The company ('Amway') stands accused of being the front for a vast pyramid fraud and money laundering scam totalling around $7 billions.
+Last month, Indian financial regulators, in the form of the 'Enforcement Directorate (ED),' annonced that they had seized assets totalling around $190 millions from 'Amway India Enterprises Ltd.' The company, and others operating in conjuction with it, stand accused of being the front for a vast pyramid fraud and money laundering scam totalling around $7 billions.
 The ED issued this brief analysis:

 “It is observed that the prices of most of the products offered by the company ('Amway') are exorbitant as compared to the alternative popular products of reputed manufacturers available on the open market.
 Without knowing the real facts, the common gullible public is induced to become members of the company ('Amway') and purchase products at exorbitant prices.
 In the process, they lose their hard-earned money...”

 Thus, judging by their choice of words, one assumes that these India regulators have been doing their homework and studying how the 'Amway/MLM' racket got into India in the first place.

 In June 1994, representatives of the US-based ‘Amway’ bosses approached the Indian Ministry of Commerce and Industry (Dept. of Industrial Development) bearing gifts.